HirePaul/HirePaul/README.md

 # 👋 Hi, I'm Paul!

 I'm an adaptable software developer with a strong foundation in computer science and a focus on building real-world applications.
-I enjoy solving problems, learning new tech stacks, and making useful software.
+I enjoy solving problems, learning new tech stacks, and making interconnected systems.

 ## 🛠️ What I Do